Botanical Name: Terminalia arjuna

 The bark and preparations made from it are known to have a marked stimulant action on the heart.
 The practitioners of Indian system of medicine use them in conditions of cardiac failure and dropsy.

 In Ayurveda, the bark of the tree is considered beneficial in the treatment of asthma.
 According to this system, a fine powder of the bark is made and stored in a well-corked bottle.
-The patient suffering from asthma should keep fast on the day of the full moon.
+It is given to the asthma patient sprinkled on porridge or pudding mage with milk and rice (Kheer) .

 Fractures and Contusions